Manuela-Gadelho/Manuela-Gadelho/README.md

 🔭 Currently working as a Computer Support Analyst
 \
-🎓 Computer Engineer and Systems Analysis and Development Student 5/6
+🎓 Computer Engineer
+  Systems Analysis and Development Student 5/6
 \
 ☕ Learning Java and Spring Boot